 (8) Collaborative Guidelines.

 UtilitySpecific Collaboratives.
-Each electric utility and its stakeholders shall form a utilityspecific advisory collaborative for input on the design, implementation, and review of demandside programs as well as input on the preparation of market potential studies.
+Each electric utility and its stakeholders shall form a utilityspecific advisory collaborative for input on the design, implementation, and review of demandside programs as well as input on the planning and preparation of market potential studies.
 This collaborative process may take place simultaneously with the collaborative process related to demandside programs for 4 CSR 24022.
 Collaborative meetings are encouraged to occur at least once each calendar quarter.
+In order to provide appropriate and informed input on the design, implementation, and review of demand-side programs the stakeholders will be provided drafts of all plans and documents prior to meeting with adequate time to review and provide comments.
+In addition, all stakeholders will be provided opportunity to inform and suggest agenda items for each meeting and to present presentations and proposal.
+All Stakeholders shall be given a reasonable period to propose agenda items and prepare for any presentations.

 StateWide Collaboratives.

-1. Electric utilities and their stakeholders shall form a statewide advisory collaborative to:
+1. Electric utilities and their stakeholders shall formally establish a statewide advisory collaborative to accomplish the following tasks:

-1)A. Create a statewide technical resource manual that includes values for deemed savings,; 2)B. Create a statewide market potential study;,
+A. Create and implement a statewide technical resource manual that includes values for deemed savings and addresses measures in all sectors, including Commercial & Industrial, Residential, Residential Multifamily, and Residential Low-Income;

-3)C. provide the opportunity for the sharing, among utilities and other stakeholders, of lessons learned from demandside program planning and implementation, and

-43)D. create a forum for discussing statewide policy issues.
+B. Create and implement statewide protocols for evaluation, measurement, and verification of energy efficiency savings;,

+C. Create a statewide market potential study, to be updated every three (3) years and utilized in the design and approval of electric utilities’ demand-side programs;

+D. Create and implement an online statewide reporting tool to be used by utilities in submitting their annual reports;

+E. Establish individual working groups to address the creation of the specific deliverables of the collaborative; and

+F. Create a semi-annual forum for discussing and resolving statewide policy issues, wherein utilities may share lessons learned from demand-side program planning and implementation and wherein stakeholders may reach resolution on how to implement the recommendations of the individual working groups.

 Within sixty (60) days of the effective date of this rule, commission staff shall file, with the commission, a charter for the statewide advisory collaborative.

-Collaborative meetings are encouraged toshall occur at least once each calendar yearsemiannually.
+Collaborative meetings are encouraged toshall occur at least once each calendar yearsemi-annually.
 Additional meetings or conference calls will be scheduled as needed and approved by a majority of the voting members of the collaborative.
 Staff shall schedule the meetings, provide notice of the statewide collaborative meetings and any interested persons may attend such meetings.

 Variances.
 Upon request and for good cause shown, the commission may grant a variance from any provision of this rule.